juliustao/SNNW/README.md

 Run `SNNW.train(model_dir, config_path, train_image_path,
 train_label_path, steps, learning_rate)`.

+*Note:* if you get a NaN error or "not a probability array" error, then you probably have a vanishing or exploding gradient problem.
+To fix this, try adjusting the learning rate.
+The default learning rate and number of steps included have been tested to work with both included models.

 ## Test model

 Set `test_image_path = ` the path to where the .npy file for